klarna/klarna-on-demand-ios/doc/integration.md

 #Integration Guide
 This guide includes all information necessary to receive payments from a user of your application through Klarna.
-We will see how to allow the user to register his device with Klarna, change payment preferences and perform purchases.
+In this guide, you will see how to allow the user to register his device with Klarna, change payment preferences and perform purchases.

 ##Including the SDK in your project
 This guide assumes you use [CocoaPods](http://cocoapods.org) to manage your project dependencies.
 If you do not, refer to our [official documentation](http://this_should_be_some_valid_link) for an alternative setup approach.